Tajemství Oslího ostrova: Release

 Originally, Kolář and Vlček had no plans to make the game commercially available.
 They created it to prove that Czech citizens could create a game on par with international productions.
 They did not care if the game was released commercially or as freeware, but after seeing an advert by Vochozka in Excalibur, the only Czech game magazine at the time, they joined Vochozka under the Pterodon Software brand.
 The game sold 2,000 copies for 240 crowns each, a considerable increase on Světák Bob, which had sold only a few hundred copies.
 Vochozka set up an exclusive contract to spread the games of the Pterodon team.

 The retail version of the game was originally wrapped only in a plastic bag.
 A paper-box edition was not available until November of the same year, at which point the second Pterodon Software game was released entitled 7 dní a 7 nocí.
 The game was released only five years after the Velvet Revolution, when only a small fraction of Czech society understood English.
 By the end of 1996, Vochozka Trading had produced twelve games.

+An English fan translation was released in 2023.